naenumtou/ifrs9/PD/README.md

 * `univariateAnalysis1.ipynb`: The features selection by univariate analysis version 1, which is simple and straightforward.
 This is also applicable to other regression problems.
 #### Multivariate analysis
 * `timeSeriesKMeans.ipynb`: The time series K-Means, applied cluster analysis with time series data.
+* `PROCVARCLUS.ipynb`: Using the `PROC VARCLUS` in SAS Programming in python to perform time series clustering.
 #### Multivariate regression
 * `normalityTest.ipynb`: The linear regression model assumption tested for residual normality.
 * `heteroTest.ipynb`: The linear regression model assumption tested for model heteroscedasticity.